SoftwareEngineeringToolDemos/ICSE-2012-CARES/README.md

 The tool was developed by Anja Guzzi, Andrew Begel, Jessica Miller, and Krishna Nareddy.

 This repository was constructed by [Peter Chen](https://github.com/pmchen3) under the supervision of [Emerson Murphy-Hill](https://github.com/CaptainEmerson).
+Thanks to Andrew Begel for his help.